 Michael Nadler is of counsel in the New York office of Gibson, Dunn & Crutcher.
-Mr. Nadler’s practice focuses on representing both plaintiffs and defendants in all manner of civil litigation before trial and appellate courts, with a particular emphasis on complex commercial disputes and securities litigation.
+His practice focuses on representing both plaintiffs and defendants in all manner of civil litigation before trial and appellate courts, with a particular emphasis on complex commercial disputes and securities litigation.

-Earlier in his career, many of Mr. Nadler’s pro bono efforts related to LGBTQ rights, including his representation of plaintiff Edie Windsor in the landmark Supreme Court case of Windsor v.
+Earlier in his career, many of his pro bono efforts related to LGBTQ rights, including his representation of plaintiff Edie Windsor in the landmark Supreme Court case of Windsor v.
 United States, which held that a federal law refusing to recognize same-sex marriages was unconstitutional.
-Mr. Nadler was also awarded Sanctuary for Family’s Above and Beyond Award for “outstanding pro bono representation and advocacy” in connection with his successful efforts as first-chair trial counsel.
+Michael was also awarded Sanctuary for Family’s Above and Beyond Award for “outstanding pro bono representation and advocacy” in connection with his successful efforts as first-chair trial counsel.

-Prior to joining Gibson Dunn, Mr. Nadler served as a clerk and counsel to Chief Judge Robert Katzmann of the Second Circuit Court of Appeals, and as a clerk to Judge Paul Crotty of the Southern District of New York.
-Mr. Nadler earned his law degree magna cum laude from New York University in 2011, where he received the Maurice Goodman Memorial Prize for Outstanding Scholarship and Character.
+Prior to joining Gibson Dunn, he served as a clerk and counsel to Chief Judge Robert Katzmann of the Second Circuit Court of Appeals, and as a clerk to Judge Paul Crotty of the Southern District of New York.
+Michael earned his law degree magna cum laude from New York University in 2011, where he received the Maurice Goodman Memorial Prize for Outstanding Scholarship and Character.
 He received his bachelor’s degree with honors from Columbia University in 2007.
-He is admitted to practice in the State of New York, the Second and Third Circuit Courts of Appeals, and the Southern and Northern Districts of New York.
+Michael is admitted to practice in the State of New York, the Second and Third Circuit Courts of Appeals, and the Southern and Northern Districts of New York.

 New York University - 2011 Juris Doctor